Who's Afraid of Virginia Woolf? (film): Plot

-Another argument leads Martha to drive off with Nick and Honey, leaving George to make his way back home on foot.
+Another argument, in which George warns Martha to stop the verbal attacks and Martha claims that George married her for the verbal sparring, leads to the two declaring “total war”.
+Martha drives off with Nick and Honey, leaving George to make his way back home on foot.
 He arrives to see the silhouettes of Martha and Nick together in the bedroom window and Honey distraught in the front yard.
-Through Honey's drunken babbling, George begins to suspect that her pregnancy was in fact real and that she secretly had an abortion.
+Through Honey's drunken babbling, George begins to suspect that her pregnancy was real and had been terminated secretly by abortion.
+Furthermore, he conjectures that Honey’s regular propensity to vomit, observed by Nick when Honey vomited earlier in the evening, flagged other secretly terminated pregnancies of which Nick remained unaware.

 Inside, Martha accuses Nick of being sexually inadequate, which he blames on the large amount of liquor he has consumed.
 With the quartet together again, Martha and George resume arguing about their son, with each making lurid accusations about how the other negatively affected him.
 George finally ends the back and forth by dramatically announcing that he has received a telegram saying their son has been killed in a car accident.

-As Martha begs George not to "kill" their son, Nick realizes the truth: Martha and George had never been able to have children and filled the void with an imaginary son.
-George explains that their one mutually agreed upon rule was to never mention the son to anyone else, and that he "killed" him because Martha broke that rule by mentioning him to Honey.
+As Martha begs George not to "kill" their son, Nick realizes the truth: Martha and George had been unable to have children and filled the void with an imaginary son.
+George explains that their one mutually agreed upon rule was to never mention the son to anyone else.
+George "killed" him because Martha broke that rule by mentioning him to Honey, dangerously confusing fantasy and reality.
+“Get the Guests”, unearthing Honey and Nick’s secrets, has neutralized their ability to gossip.
 The young couple departs awkwardly at dawn, leaving George and Martha alone.
 George starts singing the song "Who's Afraid of Virginia Woolf?", and Martha responds, "I am, George, I am", while the two hold hands.